 If travel restrictions continue and prohibit international students from entering Canada for the fall term, courses will be offered remotely.
 The University assures you that a high-quality education will be provided remotely in the fall.
 We will maintain our support to international students throughout the summer.

 The Centre for International Experience at UofT offers international students many opportunities to learn about the documents and processes related to studying, working and living in Canada.
-Please visit their website for the 2020 workshop schedule with registration links.

 Application process timeline